Qayum Karzai

 Abdul Qayum Karzai (قيوم کرزی; 1947 – 29 May 2024) was an Afghan politician and businessman.
 He was the elder brother of former President Hamid Karzai.
 His brothers also include Mahmoud Karzai and the assassinated Ahmed Wali Karzai.
 Abdul Qayum was a businessman in the United States before entering into Afghan politics.
 He served as a member of the Wolesi Jirga, the lower house of the National Assembly of Afghanistan.
 He retired for health reasons and had "reportedly been involved in backchannel peace diplomacy with the Taliban through Saudi Arabia."

 It was reported in June 2012 that he planned to run in the 2014 Afghan presidential election.
 His brother, Mahmoud Karzai was promoting Qayum Karzai for President as Hamid Karzai prepared his departure from office in 2014.

 Under pressure from his brother Hamid Karzai, Qayum decided to quit the race in March 2014 and endorse Zalmai Rassoul.

 Early life and education

 Born in Kandahar in 1947, He was the son of Abdul Ahad Karzai and an elder brother of Afghan President Hamid Karzai.
-His other brothers were Mahmoud Karzai, involved in the Kabul Bank scandal and other scandals, Ahmed Wali Karzai who was assassinated by his bodyguard, and Shah Wali Karzai.
+His other brothers were Mahmoud Karzai, Ahmed Wali Karzai who was assassinated by his bodyguard, and Shah Wali Karzai.
 He also had one sister, named Fauzia Karzai.
 According to a report by the Navy Postgraduate School, the Karzai family is from the Popolzai tribe of the Pashtun ethnic group.
-The report states that Qayum had a Master of Arts degree from American University in Washington, D.C. and owned five restaurants in Baltimore.
+The report states that Qayum had a Masters degree in Political Science from American University in Washington, D.C. and owned three restaurants in Baltimore.